Do Independent Contractors Need Insurance?

-- Commercial Auto Insurance: Personal auto policies generally do not cover your auto when being used primarily for business purposes.
+Personal auto policies generally exclude coverage for your auto when being used primarily for business purposes.
 That's why you need commercial auto insurance.
 In addition, many policies have exclusion provisions for ‘illegal’ acts which could include ‘business being conducted in a residential area’ so it’s important to check your town’s specific ordinances and business permitting.

-- Commercial Van Insurance: If you own a cargo van, box van, mini-van, etc. used solely to transport tools used in the course of business, consider commercial van insurance in case of accidents.
+Contractors will want to consider a specific type of commercial auto called Commercial Van Insurance if you own a cargo van, box van, mini-van, etc. used solely to transport tools used in the course of business.

-- Professional Liability Insurance: Professional liability insurance—also referred to as Errors and Omissions insurance—is a sensible precaution for a freelancer to purchase independent contractor liability insurance in circumstances where they are giving advice and expressing professional opinions to clients.
-Where clients are likely to act on that advice and be influenced in their decision-making there is always the possibility that potential liability for the contractor could arise—thus the need for errors and omissions coverage.
+Professional Liability Insurance—also referred to as Errors and Omissions insurance—is sensible coverage for a freelancer to purchase.
+You would get professional liability insurance in circumstances where you are giving advice and expressing professional opinions to clients.
+If they are likely to act on that advice and be influenced in their decision-making there is always the possibility that claims will be filed against you—thus the need for professional liability insurance.

-- Disability Insurance: Because you aren’t covered under an employer’s workers’ compensation policy, you need this protection in place in case you are injured or ill and cannot work.
+Because contractors aren’t covered under an employer’s workers’ compensation policy, disability insurance protects you in case you get injured or become ill because of a job-related exposure and cannot work.
 The cost of these policies varies and there is usually a waiting period after the incident before they payout.

-- Performance Bond: A performance bond—a category of a construction bond—is a type of surety bond that you can purchase.
+A performance bond—a category of a construction bond—is a type of surety bond that you can purchase.
 It gives the homeowner or business owner compensation if the project was not completed to their satisfaction.
 If the project is incomplete, the bond will provide the financial means to hire another contractor to complete the job.
-This is something a construction contractor or carpenter would need to consider.
+This is something a construction contractor or carpenter would need to consider for any commercial projects.
+Please note that you are responsible for paying back the amount of the bond if a claim is lodged against you.

 How Much Does Independent Contractor Insurance Cost?